whichllm — Browse and compare AI model specs and pricing

 Compare live model specs on whichllm

-Use this guide to choose the buying channel, then check the current model IDs, context windows, capabilities, and token prices before you wire the model into a workflow.
+Use this guide to choose the buying channel, then check current model IDs, context windows, capabilities, and token prices before wiring Kimi, DeepSeek, GLM, or another open model into a workflow.